open-ce/open-ce/doc/README.open_ce_build.md

-                        Do not perform builds of packages. (default: False) --run_tests           Run Open-CE tests for each potential conda environment (default: False) --container_build        Perform a build within a container.
+                        Do not perform builds of packages. (default: False) --run_tests           Run Open-CE tests for each potential conda environment (default: False) --container_build, --docker_build
+                        Perform a build within a container.
 NOTE: When the --container_build flag is used, all arguments with paths should be relative to the directory containing root level open-ce directory.
 Only files within the